 Introduction: CMD Tricks

-CMD is a handy tool to transport files, copy, delete and more.
+CMD is a windows tool to transport files, copy, delete and much more.
+It uses the "language" batch.

-This instructable is just a guide and list of possibilities of CMD
+This instructable is just a touching off point and list of possibilities of CMD.
+There are plenty more resources online.

-The help command shows all the commands and a small description.
+The help command shows all available commands and a small description of them.

 Step 2: Customize the Color